HarimJung/OGE_Automation_Project/readme.md

 ## 📄 9.
 License

-This project is developed for UNICEF Angola internal use.
+This project is developed for UNICEF Angola internal project proposal and use.